zulip/zulip/docs/translating/translating.md

   out the language the user requests in a browser using the following prioritization (mostly copied from the Django docs):

-  1. It looks for the language code as a url prefix (e.g. `/de/login/`).
+  1. It looks for the language code as a URL prefix (e.g. `/de/login/`).
   2. It looks for the `LANGUAGE_SESSION_KEY` key in the current user's session (the Zulip language UI option ends up setting this).
   3. It looks for the cookie named 'django_language'.
 You can set a